krjdev/rock64_openbsd/README.md

 [Download](https://github.com/krjdev/rock64_openbsd/blob/master/scripts/u-boot_usb.script)

 *NOTE*
-You can skip **step 1** to **step 2**, if you want to use my build scripts (initial version) for downloading the required toolchains, build ATF, build U-Boot and generate my U-Boot script for enabling the USB-port, or you can use my prebuilt binaries:
+You can skip [step 1](https://github.com/krjdev/rock64_openbsd#step-1---build-atf-arm-trusted-firmware) and  [step 2](https://github.com/krjdev/rock64_openbsd#step-2---build-u-boot), if you want to use my build scripts (initial version) for downloading the required toolchains, build ATF, build U-Boot and generate my U-Boot script for enabling the USB-port, or you can use my prebuilt binaries.
+If you choose these both ways you can begin at [step 3](https://github.com/krjdev/rock64_openbsd#step-3---install-miniroot68img-on-microsd-card).

 [Rock64 (U-Boot v2021.01)](https://github.com/krjdev/rock64_openbsd/blob/master/bin/rock64/U-Boot_v2021.01)